dilzilla/Auto-Curse-Bleeper/README.md

 # Curse Word Bleeper

-This is a Mac application that automatically detects curse words in video or audio files and bleeps them out.
+This is a Mac/Linux application that automatically detects curse words in video or audio files and bleeps them out.

 ## Features